wzssl/MilliLoc_design-data/README.md

 ## illustration
-We present MilliLoc, a novel system that may promote acoustic-based locating and tracking to be applied in HCI.
+We present MilliLoc, a novel system that may promote acoustic-based locating to be applied in HCI.
 This is the design data for MilliLoc.

 ## Auther